-29. Measures of degree outcomes and progression are constructed and reported for the qualifiers student population.
-We also report data about the size and shape of provision at each provider with reference to the qualifiers population.
+- 29. Measures of degree outcomes and progression are constructed and reported for the qualifiers student population.
+We also report data about the size and shape of provision at each provider with reference to the qualifiers population. - 30.
+A cohort of qualifiers includes students reported to have been awarded a higher education qualification.

-&lt;sup>16 The count of FPE involves apportioning each individual student headcount according to the proportion of their course in each subject and helps to preserve an accurate overall headcount when reporting data about a student's subject studied.
+21 The count of FPE involves apportioning each individual student headcount according to the proportion of their course in each subject and helps to preserve an accurate overall headcount when reporting data about a student's subject studied.
 For example, a student who is studying a joint course with equal amounts of mathematics and English is apportioned across the two subjects and represented as 0.5 FPE in each.
 A student who is studying a course involving mathematics (50 per cent) with English (40 per cent) and history (10 per cent), is apportioned across the three subjects and represented as 0.5 FPE in mathematics, 0.4 FPE in English and 0.1 FPE in history.

-&lt;sup>17 This means, for example, that a student who is concurrently studying two postgraduate certificates on a part-time basis with the same provider would only count in that year's indicator once.
+22 This means, for example, that a student who is concurrently studying two postgraduate certificates on a part-time basis with the same provider would only count in that year's indicator once.
 A student who was studying those same certificates across two different providers, or at the same provider but one on a full-time basis, would count twice, once in each provider or mode.
 A student who was studying concurrently for both an undergraduate and a postgraduate qualification at the same provider would count twice, once for each level of study.